linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 Value of operating assets = PV of FCFF + PV of terminal value = $9,733 + $65,597/1.0674^5 = 57,086 million

-Adding the cash balance ( $1,712 million) and subtracting debt inclusive of the operating leases ($ 18,162 million) yields a value of equity of  $40,636 million.
-Dividing by the number of shares (689.13 million) results in a value per share of$ 58.97, about 20\% higher than the prevailing market price of 49 in May 2011.
+Adding the cash balance ( \$1,712 million) and subtracting debt inclusive of the operating leases (\$ 18,162 million) yields a value of equity of  \$40,636 million.
+Dividing by the number of shares (689.13 million) results in a value per share of\$ 58.97, about 20\% higher than the prevailing market price of 49 in May 2011.

 As a final part of the analysis, we examine the effect that treating leases as debt has on the valuation.
 As the following table makes clear, staying with the current accounting treatment of operating leases as operating expenses would result in a higher return on capital, a higher cost of capital, and a slightly higher value of equity per share.